trizen/sidef-book/programming_tasks/Z/Zero_to_the_zero_power.md

 ```

-However, taking the 0'th root of a number and raising it back to the zero power, we get following results:
+However, taking the 0'th root of a number and raising it back to the zero power, we get the following results:

 ```ruby
 say 0.root(0).pow(0);       # => "NaN"